tuxrace/golang-parking/README.md

 ## Running the api

 - On the terminal type`go run main.go`
-- Via postman type in API `http://localhost:8000/parking` and select method `POST`
+- Via postman type in API `http://localhost:8000/parking` use method `POST`

 ## API usage